She's Strange

-She's Strange is the tenth album by the funk band Cameo, released in 1984.
+She's Strange is the tenth studio album by the American funk band Cameo, released in 1984.
 It reached number 1 on the Billboard R&B Albums chart, number 27 on the Billboard Pop Albums chart, and was certified Gold by the RIAA for sales of over 500,000 copies.

-This album is dedicated to the late Polygram A&R representative, Bill Haywood; as Cameo mentions in the liner-notes of the album, "The album which he always wanted".
-The track "Talking Out the Side of Your Neck" is a commonly performed arrangement amongst marching bands, especially those from HBCUs.
+This album is dedicated to the late PolyGram A&R representative Bill Haywood; as Cameo mentions in the liner-notes of the album, "The album which he always wanted".
+The track "Talkin' Out the Side of Your Neck" is a commonly performed arrangement among marching bands, especially those from HBCUs.
 The titular track became the group's first number one single on the R&B charts, topping the charts for four weeks in April 1984.